DDoS/Golite/doc/report.md

 It has a major disadvantage: it is comparatively more difficult to implement than higher level languages like C/C++, but we wanted to take on this challenging task and in the process learn more about LLVM.

-Using LLVM allows us to get experience with using a powerful framework and toolchain, that powers a vast number of compilers used in research and enterprise.
+Using LLVM allows us to get experience with a major framework and toolchain that powers a vast number of compilers used in research and enterprise.

 ### First conversion to custom IR

 After type-checking, we run the AST and `SemanticData` produced by our type-checker through our `IrConverter`.
 The `IrConverter` visits AST nodes and converts them to our custom node types (found in `golite.ir.node`) to facilitate conversion to LLVM IR.
-The `Program` class contains all the relevant information required for code generation: the package name, global variables, and functions (through which enclosed statements can be accessed).
-The conversion allows for complicated statements to be split up into multiple simple statements.
+The `Program` class contains all the relevant information required for code generation: the package name, global variables, and functions (through which statements can be accessed).
+The conversion allows for complicated statements to be split up into multiple simpler ones.

 The IR also directly integrates the semantic data, meaning that we no longer have to carry it around in a separate `SemanticData` class.
 It is thus better suited for the final compilation passes.